 Meditation makes you healthier

 As we already mentioned, your health links to your mental wellness.
 And since meditation is like a healing treatment to the mind, practicing it can bring you actual health benefits.
-Recent studies show meditators have stronger immunity and lower risks to get inflammation or cancer.
+In recent studies, it was found that a regular mediation practice increases the levels of antibodies in your body.
+This means that it strengthens your immunity against illness and other diseases.
+So meditators have stronger body's protection and possibly lower risks to get inflammation.

 Meditation increases your focus and concentration